 In theory, a rocket that left earth faster than light could go back in time to return before it left.
 As Buckley points out, given faster than light travel, relativity, and causality, a universe can support two but not all three at once.
 Going faster than light would breach the causality of events we observe, but it can’t happen because light, the messenger of causality, doesn’t allow it.

 Does light then move differently from matter?
-If matter and light moved the same way, then light would need a push to go faster again when it slowed down in water say, but needless to say, it doesn’t, and light speeds up when going from water to a vacuum with no push needed.
+If matter and light moved the same way, then light would need a push to go faster again after it slowed down in water say, but needless to say, it doesn’t.
+Light speeds up when going from water to a vacuum with no push needed.

 In general, it takes effort to move matter but it takes effort to slow light down.
 A brick thrown at 10mph from a car going at 100mph leaves at about 110mph, but light leaves a rocket going at half the speed of light at exactly the speed of light!
 How does light, and only light, do this?

-To simplify the problem, Einstein reduced it to why the speed of light stays constant for any observer.
+To simplify the problem, Einstein reduced it to why the speed of light is the same for two observers.
 He imagined a train, with a light on the floor that shines up to a mirror on the ceiling, then reflects back (Figure 5.4).
 A train passenger sees the light go straight up and down, and when the train moves nothing changes, but an observer on a platform watching the train go by sees it travel a longer path.
 If both observers have the same time and space, the speed of light will be different, but in our world it isn’t.
-Einstein deduced that space and time had to change to keep the speed of light constant.
+Einstein concluded that space and time had to change to get the same speed of light.

 Lorentz saw his transformations as mathematical curiosities but Einstein saw that they made Poincare’s relativity work, so for the universe to be as Poincare described, space and time had to change as Lorentz described.
 If space and time didn’t change to make physics invariant (Note 1), the speed of light would vary with every observer!